catarinagc/odin-recipes/README.md

-# odin-recipes
-Project 1 from The Odin Project
+This is a project from The Odin Project, it is a basic recipe website using only the html knowledge learned from TOP so far.